koindx/docs/docs/getting-started/custom_tokens.md

 ## How to add a custom token

-Navigate to the swap or liquidity page of Koindx.
+Navigate to the swap or liquidity page of KoinDX.

 Click on the TKOIN / SELECT A TOKEN button in the input field.